How to choose a cloud service provider

 - Security policies.
 There should be comprehensive security policies and procedures in place for controlling access to provider and customer systems.

 - Identity management.
 Changes to any application service or hardware component should be authorized on a personal or group role basis, and authentication should be required for anyone to change an application or data.

 - Data backup and retention.
 Policies and procedures to ensure integrity of customer data should be in place and operational.

 - Physical security.
-Controls that ensure physical security should be in place, including for access to co-located hardware.
-Also, data centres should have environmental safeguards to protect equipment and data from disruptive events.
+Controls ensuring physical security should be in place, including for access to co-located hardware.
+Also, datacenters should have environmental safeguards to protect equipment and data from disruptive events.
 There should be redundant networking and power and a documented disaster recovery and business continuity plan.

 To learn more, see how to strengthen your security posture with Azure.